Locko2901/Celebrator/README.md

 1. Access your bot's application page in the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Navigate to the "OAuth2" tab and use the "URL Generator":
    - In “Scopes”, select “bot” and "applications.commands".
-   - Under “Bot Permissions”, choose the necessary permissions, or select "Administrator".
+   - Under “Bot Permissions” you can leave everything disabled.
 3. Copy the "Generated URL", paste it into a web browser, select a server, and confirm to add your bot.
 4. From there you can send your bot a dm and start configuring Birthdays with the `/bdadd`, `/bdremove` and `/bdlist` commands.